 Photo Credit: Klaus Schielke

-While by the 1990s, artists were proving that hip hop had staying power, there are not many groups who have evoked sentimentality, relevance, and a continued sense of modernism the way A Tribe Called Quest has.
-Perhaps, it’s for this reason which they were the subject of a recent documentary, Beats, Rhymes and Life: The Travels of A Tribe Called Quest, the first of it’s kind on a hip hop band, directed by Michael Rappaport.
+While by the 1990s, artists were proving that hip hop had staying power, there are not many groups that have evoked sentimentality, relevance, and a continued sense of modernism the way A Tribe Called Quest has.
+Perhaps, it’s for this reason that they were the subject of a recent documentary, Beats, Rhymes and Life: The Travels of A Tribe Called Quest, the first of its kind on a hip hop band, directed by Michael Rappaport.
 We learn a lot about the band, on both personal and creative fronts.
-Musically, you definitely come to understand the universalness which jazz offers to any musical amalgamation.
-The best example would be The Low End Theory’s “Verses From the Abstract”, which features bass legend Ron Carter, who gets a closing shout out from Q-Tip right along with Pete Rock, Special Ed, and Big Daddy Kane.
+Musically, you definitely come to understand the universality which jazz offers to any musical amalgamation.
+The best example would be The Low End Theory’s “Verses From the Abstract”, which features bass legend Ron Carter, who gets a closing shout out from Q-Tip along with Pete Rock, Special Ed, and Big Daddy Kane.
 A Tribe Called Quest had an ingenious way of creating a platform which was devoid of generational or cultural hierarchy, framing instead, an incessant, streamed portrayal of Black culture.
 On bringing Mr. Carter on board, Muhammad explains, “The whole idea of having Ron Carter playing on the record came from Q-Tip.
 He just has a style of playing that is perfect, and I think Q-Tip admired that.
 And as he does, [he would] come up with an idea of like, ‘You know what would be cool?
 If we do this, that, such and such.’
 He came up with the idea, and that happened to be one of the ideas that really stuck and he was adamant about it.
 One phone call from one A&R, one musician and engineer, and this person, an affiliate… and next thing you know he shows up with his bass!
 And like the professional who a lot of those jazz greats are, you give the charts, that’s all they need, they read the chart, say, ‘Where do you want me to play?’ look it over, ‘OK play here?’, do it, and then they’re out [laughs].
 No hanging out, no vibing, talking and kicking it… just real quick.
 We were just like, ‘Wow, he’s here,’ like little puppies [laughs], and so we were really excited about him being there and grateful that he loaned himself to this project.”

 But hip hop wouldn’t be hip hop without a little drama, right?
 Muhammad says curiously, “I found out later on through this journalist, I think a European journalist… he said, ‘Ron Carter seems to be not too thrilled with you guys because he played on one song and apparently he’s all over the record,’ and we were like, ‘What?’
-No. He played on ‘Versus From the Abstract’, and that’s the song he’s on.
+No. He played on ‘Versus From the Abstract,’ and that’s the song he’s on.
 Some people thought we had sampled his bass and twisted it up and chopped it up and put it on several other songs, and I think maybe he even got that idea.
-Now, I have not spoken to Mr. Carter since, so I don’t know if that’s true, or just some crazy rumor that a journalist started but needless to say, he laid his signature slides down on ‘Versus From the Abstract’, and it was pretty dope having him on there.”
+Now, I have not spoken to Mr. Carter since, so I don’t know if that’s true, or just some crazy rumor that a journalist started but needless to say, he laid his signature slides down on ‘Versus From the Abstract,’ and it was pretty dope having him on there.”

 This golden era of hip-hop set an unyielding precedent for die-hard fans like myself who are now frustrated with the state of today’s mainstream so-called hip hop.
 I asked Muhammad about his thoughts on the turns the genre has made, especially as of late.
 In his careful and thoughtful fashion, he’s quiet for a while before he responds.